Ahmed al-Sharaa: Syrian civil war

-Syrian uprising and foundation of al-Nusra
+Syrian uprising and foundation of al-Nusra Front

-During a routine detention review, Iraqi authorities, finding no charges against al-Sharaa's pseudonym, Amjad Mudhafar, released him on 13 March 2011, days before the beginning of the Syrian Revolution.
-Al-Sharaa was tasked in August 2011 by al-Qaeda Emir Ayman al-Zawahiri and al-Qaeda's central command to establish al-Qaeda's mission in Syria.
-The leader of al-Qaeda in Iraq, Abu Bakr al-Baghdadi, gave him $50,000 (approximately 60 million dinar) to establish a branch of the group in Syria.
-Alongside senior operatives from al-Qaeda's central command, he formed "Jabhat al-Nusra", also known as the Al-Nusra Front, which was envisioned by al-Zawahiri as a broad coalition of Islamist militant groups led by al-Shara'a in Syria, with direct allegiance to al-Qaeda's central command.
-During this time, al-Sharaa went under the nom de guerre Abu Mohammad al-Julani, which is sometimes transliterated as Joulani, Jolani, and Golani.
-According to one source, his "al-Julani" nisba referred to the al-Julani neighborhood of Fallujah in Iraq where he had distinguished himself.
+During a routine detention review, Iraqi authorities, finding no charges against al-Sharaa's pseudonym, Amjad Mudhafar, released him on 13 March 2011, days before the beginning of the Syrian revolution.
+In August 2011, al-Sharaa was tasked by al-Qaeda emir Ayman al-Zawahiri to establish al-Qaeda's mission in Syria.
+Alongside senior al-Qaeda operatives, he formed Jabhat an-Nuṣrah li-Ahl ash-Shām (lit.
+'Front of the Supporters of the People of the Levant') which was envisioned as a broad coalition of Islamist militant groups in Syria, led by al-Sharaa with direct allegiance to al-Qaeda's central command.
+During this time, al-Sharaa went under the nom de guerre Abu Mohammad al-Julani.
+According to his PBS Frontline interview, his nisba "al-Julani" referred to his family's origins in the Golan Heights.

-Despite tensions with the al-Qaeda-allied leadership of the Islamic State of Iraq (ISI), who were content with his departure, al-Sharaa proceeded to orchestrate an agreement with al-Baghdadi to expand al-Qaeda's Syrian branch, Jabhat al-Nusra.
-The group maintained this alliance with the ISI until 2013, with an arrangement between al-Sharaa and al-Baghdadi to resolve disputes through mediation by al-Qaeda Emir Ayman al-Zawahiri.
-Over time, al-Sharaa began distancing himself from transnational jihadist ideology, increasingly framing his faction within the context of a nationalist Syrian struggle.
-ISI initially provided al-Sharaa with fighters, weapons, and funding to establish the al-Qaeda affiliate in Syria.
-Al-Sharaa implemented these plans alongside ISI leaders after his release from prison.
+Despite later tensions with the leadership of al-Qaeda in Iraq (also known as the Islamic State of Iraq (ISI)), al-Sharaa proceeded to orchestrate an agreement with its emir Abu Bakr al-Baghdadi, who gave him $50,000 (approximately 60 million dinar) to expand Jabhat al-Nusra as al-Qaeda's Syrian branch.
+ISI provided al-Sharaa with fighters, weapons and funding, and maintained an alliance with al-Nusra Front until 2013, with disputes referred to mediation by al-Qaeda emir Ayman al-Zawahiri.
+Sources differ on whether al-Sharaa was the one who came up with the idea of forming Jabhat al-Nusra or another leader in ISI; however, what is certain is that al-Sharaa became the "general emir" of al-Nusra Front when it was officially announced in January 2012.

-Sources differ on whether Sharaa was the one who came up with the idea of forming Jabhat al-Nusra or another leader in the Islamic State of Iraq; however, what is certain is that al-Sharaa became the "general emir" of al-Nusra when it was officially announced in January 2012.
-By December of that year, the US Department of State designated Jabhat al-Nusra as a terrorist organization, identifying it as an alias for al-Qaeda in Iraq (also known as the Islamic State of Iraq).
+By December of that year, the US Department of State designated Jabhat al-Nusra as a terrorist organization, identifying it as an alias for al-Qaeda in Iraq.
 The US State Department listed al-Sharaa as a Specially Designated Global Terrorist in May 2013.

-Under al-Sharaa's leadership, al-Nusra emerged as one of Syria's most powerful groups.
-Its stronghold was centered on the Idlib Governorate in northwestern Syria, where they attacked both Syrian government forces and US-supported groups.
+Under al-Sharaa's authority, al-Nusra Front emerged as one of Syria's most powerful rebel groups.
+Its stronghold was centered on the Idlib Governorate in northwestern Syria, where they attacked both Ba'athist Syrian government forces and US-supported Syrian opposition groups.